bob-606/5.easa.fi/README.md

 ## 30. What kind of drag is NOT part of the parasite drag?
-What kind of drag is NOT part of the parasite drag?
 - ***Induced drag***
 - Interference drag
 - Form drag